 Esso Gas Station

 Restored 1928 Esso gas station with rare muscle cars, classic cars, antique autos, street rods and motorcycles.
 Esso later became Exxon.
-Located at 423 Mena St.
+423 Mena St.

 Mena Art Gallery